v1enna/personal-page/README.md

 # snake-js

-Simple Snake game built in SASS and JS.
+Simple Snake game built with SASS and JS.

 Note to self: collisions are bugged and debug mode is still active.